smaniotto/coding-style/README.md

 ### 2.1 Python Syntax
 Line width should have a maximum of 79 characters.

-When calling a method or class, use named arguments.
+When calling a method or class, use named arguments or descriptive variable names.
 ```python
 # Good
 members = get_members(